 Description

-Atlantic Shores is a 50/50 joint venture between EDF-RE Offshore Development, LLC (a wholly owned subsidiary of EDF Renewables, Inc. [EDF Renewables]) and Shell New Energies US LLC (Shell).
-Atlantic Shores has proposed the development two electrically distinct wind energy projects (Project 1 and Project 2) in Lease Area OCS-A 0499.
-Collectively these projects are referred to as the Atlantic Shores Offshore Wind South Project (Atlantic Shores South).
+Atlantic Shores is a proposed offshore wind project, led by EDF Renewables North America, in Lease Area OCS-A 0499 off the coast of New Jersey, USA.
+The proposed development would involve two electrically distinct wind energy projects (Project 1 and Project 2) that are collectively referred to as the Atlantic Shores Offshore Wind South Project (Atlantic Shores South).
 The total capacity of the wind farm area is up to 2.8 GW of which 1.5 GW is currently contracted to the state of New Jersey – enough to power more than 700,000 homes.
-Construction is expected to start in 2024 and Project 1 is expected to deliver its first power in 2027.

 Location

-Atlantic Shores Offshore Wind South is located approximately 14 km off the coast of New Jersey, in shallow water up to 37 m deep.
-Export cables will make landfall at two locations – Atlantic City, New Jersey, and Sea Girt, New Jersey.
+Atlantic Shores South is located approximately 14 km off the coast of New Jersey, in shallow water up to 37 m deep.
+Export cables will make landfall at two locations – Atlantic City and Sea Girt, New Jersey.
 The project is closest to the New Jersey Wind Port, the nation’s first purpose-built port for wind farm construction staging.

 Licensing Information

-- July 2023: NOAA, Endangered Species Act (ESA) consult package complete
+- July 2023: NOAA ESA consult package completed

-- August 2023: Environmental Protection Agency (EPA), OCS Air permit application complete
+- August 2023: EPA OCS Air permit application completed

 - October 2022: US Army Corps of Engineers – Regulatory, Section 10 Rivers and Harbors Act of 1899 and Section 404 Clean Water Act permit application submitted